-Technically, these are the same exact place, meaning they all pull up our KB home page despite having different URLs.
-To Google and other search engines these all would be indexed and crawled as individual pages, even though they’re all the same exact content.
+Technically, these are the same exact place.
+It means that they all pull up our KB home page despite having different URLs.
+To Google and other search engines, these all would be indexed and crawled as individual pages, even though they’re all the same exact content.

 Enter the Canonical tag!

 Using the canonical tag, we can show to search engines that all these different URLs serve the same resources or page.
 Continuing with our example the canonical page used would look like:

 With this Meta tag included in our documents HEAD, then we should see all of the example URLs indexing as the same page.

 You should use canonical tags whenever serving the same content from multiple URLs.
 The affected URL variations include changes to protocol (http vs https), query parameters, and (of course) URL structure.
 Implementing Canonical tags is especially useful when serving the same content over various URLs.
 Usually, we call it the “Duplicate Content” problem when looking into a website’s SEO performance.

 Additionally, in the case of URLs with query parameters, it helps ensure that search engines only index a page with the “cleanest” form of the page’s URL.
 This helps to prevent indexing the pages with query parameters separately from your main page.